jonathanzhang98/campus-bus-simulation-system/labs/lab04_dynamic_memory/readme.md

 3. How memory is freed after dynamic allocation.

 **__There is no grading script for this lab.
 Simultaneously view this lab and the Canvas quiz on dynamic allocation.
-The quiz will give some options in completing the code, and you can answer the questions on the quiz as you work through the lab.__**
+The quiz will give some options in completing the code, and you can answer the questions on the quiz as you work through the lab.
+You will have ONLY 3 ATTEMPTS at the Canvas quiz, and the highest score will be recorded.__**

 ## Git Reminder - DO NOT FORGET
 ### Retrieve Class Materials